Welcome to Thunderbird Veterinary Hospital's Home

 Remember dogs must remain on heartworm prevention year round.
 If they miss their monthly dosing, a heartworm test may be required before we can refill their next prescription.

-We are now carrying Bravecto, a topical flea and tick treatment for cats, that lasts up to 12 weeks with one application.
-Some species of ticks including those that spread Bobcat Fever may only be covered for up to 8 weeks.
-Please contact us about getting Bravecto for your cat(s) today.
+We are now carrying Revolution Plus, a topical flea and tick treatment for cats, that lasts up to 4 weeks with one application.
+Please contact us about getting Revolution Plus for your cat(s) today.

 If you would prefer a non-topical flea and tick preventative we also carry Seresto collars which provide up to 8 months of flea and tick prevention for both dogs and cats!!